dora-rs/dora-drives/README.md

 - Current configuration are made as top-file constant variables.
 Later on, they will be integrated into the graph declaration.

+#### InfluxDB visualisation

+- Create a free plan at:  https://cloud2.influxdata.com/signup
+- Create a bucket and a API token.
+- Change the current static constant variables.
 ### Known Issues

 #### Carla 9.10 version error.